 Sometimes, surgery is necessary to remove cancerous tissue or the entire prostate gland.

 Nerves that help control an erection run close to the prostate gland.
 During surgery, the surgeon will try to protect the nerves from damage while treating the nearby prostate gland.
+However, erectile dysfunction is one of the main

-Cryotherapy is a less invasive procedure in which doctors use probes to freeze prostate cancer cells.
+- Cryotherapy: This is a less invasive procedure in which doctors use probes to freeze prostate cancer cells.
 However, there is also a risk of nerve damage with this type of treatment.

 A more focused type of radiation therapy called brachytherapy may have a lower risk.
 This treatment involves implanting radioactive seeds into the prostate, and it is less likely to affect other parts of the body.
+However, this is typically only applicable to those with

-However, hormonal therapy can also have some side effects, including the risk of erection problems, loss of libido, and reduced fertility.
+However, hormonal therapy can also have some

 Different cancer treatments, including medications, chemotherapy, radiation therapy, and hormone therapy, can affect fertility.